 If you don’t have a previous xcconfig, click on your project Xcode’s Navigator pane.
 In the main editing area, select your project, and select the Info tab.
 For each of your configurations, select XcodeWarnings at the project level:

-(If you do have a previous xcconfig, then edit it to
+If you do have a previous xcconfig, then edit it to add the directive

 Whether you add XcodeWarnings as the root xcconfig or #include it from another one, it’s time to clear out any overrides to let the xcconfig take control.
 Still at the project level, select the Build Settings tab.
-Find your way down to the first section of Xcode warnings, labeled Apple Clang – Warning Policies.
-(On Xcode 9, look for Apple LLVM 9.0 – Warning Policies.)
+Find your way down to the first section of Xcode warnings, labeled Apple Clang - Warning Policies.
 Click the first entry:

 Then scroll down through the various Xcode warning sections.
 When you reach the last one, shift-click the last entry.
 This should select all the warning settings.
 Press delete.
 This will clear the project-level overrides, causing the settings to fall back to what the xcconfig specifies.